Skip to main content

 • Benzydamine mouthwash or spray may be useful in relieving the pain from a sore ulcerated mouth.

-• Choline salicylate gel (Bonjela® dental gel) can be used in the mouth to reduce pain.
-Bonjela® should not be used in children under the age of 16, due to a potential risk of Reye's syndrome if it is overused.
+• Choline salicylate gel (Bonjela dental gel) can be used in the mouth to reduce pain.
+Bonjela should not be used in children under the age of 16, due to a potential risk of Reye's syndrome.
 This is the same reason why aspirin cannot be used in children too.
-Note: Bonjela teething gel® no longer contains choline salicylate and has been reformulated with lidocaine, a local anaesthetic (to cause temporary numbing).
+Note: Bonjela teething gel no longer contains choline salicylate and has been reformulated with lidocaine, a local anaesthetic (to cause temporary numbing).
 This means that Bonjela teething gel® can be used in children.

-• Have plenty to drink.
-It may be painful to drink but it is important to drink to prevent lack of fluid in the body (dehydration).
+• Keep hydrated.
+Have plenty to drink.
+It may be painful to drink but it is important to drink to prevent dehydration.

-• Sloppy foods such as yoghurts and soups are easier to eat when your mouth is painful.
+• Soft foods such as yoghurts and soups are easier to eat when your mouth is painful.
 Cold or cool foods may be less painful than hot foods.

 • An antiviral medicine (such as aciclovir) is sometimes prescribed if the symptoms are severe or if you have an existing medical condition which means that your immune system does not work properly.
 It is taken by mouth, rather than the topical creams used to rub on cold sores.
 It does not clear the virus but prevents the virus from multiplying.
 It may not have much effect once the blisters and ulcers are well developed.
 However, if taken early in the infection, it may reduce the duration of the pain and speed recovery a little.